 Qatar has long practiced the kafala (sponsorship) system, which gives employers overwhelming control over employees; including confiscating identification documents, control over issuing exit visas, working hours, changing jobs, and payment terms.
 For years, human rights groups have brought attention to the situation facing migrant workers in Qatar.

-The sad dichotomy in Qatar is that while low-income expats from Pakistan can be living off of QAR 750 a month, high-income expats from Australia can be making up to QAR 87,000 monthly.
-Generally, Western expats – the minority of expats in Qatar – are usually offered very attractive compensation packages, including relocation, accommodation, and child education benefits.
+The sad dichotomy in Qatar is that while low-income expats from Pakistan can legally be paid as little as QR1,000 a month, high-income expats from Europe, North America, and Australia, can earn tens of times more.
+Generally, Western expats – the minority of expats in Qatar – are offered very attractive compensation packages, including relocation, accommodation, and child education benefits.
 The issue of minimum wage in Qatar, therefore, isn’t a major concern for high-income expats.
 Instead, Western expats tend to focus on negotiating the most competitive benefits package possible.

 What to do if your salary is below the minimum wage in Qatar

 Unfortunately, it is difficult to renegotiate your salary once you have signed a contract with your employer.
 Your best bet is to make sure that your compensation package is ideal before you sign a contract.
-If, however, your company is not paying you your full salary or if their payments are delayed, you should lodge a complaint with the government.
-Keep in mind, however, that a complaint may anger your employer and they may fire you – so know your rights and have some money saved up just in case.
+If, however, your company is not paying you your full salary or if their payments are delayed, you can file a complaint with the Ministry of Administrative Development, Labour & Social Affairs (MADLSA).
+Keep in mind, however, that this could cause conflict with your employer, so research your rights thoroughly and try to keep some money saved just in case.